Women in Sudan: Female genital mutilation

 During colonial rule, British authorities were apprehensive that southern women would accept this female genital mutilation, which colonial officials regarded as not only alien to the South but also inherently repulsive.
 For females, circumcision comprises a variety of ritualized surgeries, including clitoridectomy, excision, and infibulation, all of which have been performed for thousands of years.

-Female genital mutilation remains a rampant societal problem in Sudan, with 88% of Sudanese women reported as having been subjected to the procedure.
 Many international organizations have targeted female genital mutilation as a practice that needs to be eradicated.
 The World Health Organization (WHO) has done much research on the societal factors contribution to this procedure.
 Much of this research is through interviewing in order to create educational campaigns to deter it in the future.
 One study was conducted by the WHO in 1997 in Sudan.
 Their results showed that social pressure, particularly from older women, had a great influence on the decision to perform this cutting.

 Two-thirds of the women said that this procedure was done "to satisfy the husband", but none of the women said their husband had made the decision on their own.
 Through research like this, the World Health Organization, in addition to other organizations, have targeted education of young women in these rural areas as a primary criterion to stop female genital mutilation.

 On 1 May 2020, the Sudanese government decided to amend the country's criminal code, which had been approved on 22 April 2020, in order to criminalize female genital mutilation, making it punishable by three years in jail and a fine.

 Marriage

-Neither forced marriage nor marital rape are illegal in Sudan.
 In 2018, a 19-year-old girl named Noura Hussein was sentenced to death by hanging for fatally stabbing her husband after he attempted to rape her again.
 A social media campaign by liberal activists both in and outside of Sudan was initiated to pressure the Sudanese government to overturn the sentence, with the hashtag #JusticeForNoura trending on Twitter.
 Following an international backlash, Hussein's sentence was overturned.

+Polygamy is permitted in Sudan.
+A man can have up to four wives, unless the woman he married first notifies the exclusion of polygamy in the marriage contract.
+Within the couple, the husband holds all rights; the wife has no legal existence and is not taxable on her personal assets.

+Clothes

+Article 152 of the Sudanese Penal Code of 1991 penalizes the wearing of "indecent or immoral clothing".
+Under this law, on July 3, 2009, 13 women were arrested in Khartoum for wearing pants.
+Ten of them pleaded guilty and were punished with 10 lashes and a fine of 250 Sudanese pounds.
+Of these 13 women, three were under 18 years old.